GuySie/ha-meural/README.md

 `/remote/postcard/`

 ## Thanks
 The first version of this integration was built by [@balloob](https://github.com/balloob) - many, many thanks to him.
 Blame [@guysie](https://github.com/guysie) for the code added afterwards.
-Thanks to [@thomasvs](https://github.com/thomasvs) for contributing!
+Thanks to [@thomasvs](https://github.com/thomasvs) for contributing the code to preview images!